rsimitev/cawem/paper.md

 of excitable media to the general public effectively.

-Nonlinear waves in spatially extended excitable systems are best modeled with continuous partial differential equations (PDEs) of the reaction-diffusion type [@@Cross2009].
+Nonlinear waves in spatially extended excitable systems are best modelled with continuous partial differential equations (PDEs) of the reaction-diffusion type [@@Cross2009].
 These advanced PDE models, as applied to phenomena like chemical reactions or cardiac electrophysiology, require hundreds of coupled rate equations that